MAZ01001/other-projects/ffmpeg.md

   + TIMEBASE - 1/1000 _(of a sec)_ = milliseconds for setting start/end
     + the actual point is set to the next nearest frame that exists
-    + only on re-encoding _(during reinsertion)_ it will be exactly after that amount of time
+    + only on re-encoding _(during reinsertion)_ it will be exact after that amount of time
   + START - start of chapter in milliseconds _(or according to TIMEBASE)_
   + END - end of chapter in milliseconds _(or according to TIMEBASE)_
   + title - title of this chapter